vEnhance/1802/src/gcd.typ

 either clockwise or counterclockwise.
 (In contrast, if you put a paddle wheel into the ocean, there are _lots_ of ways it can rotate.)

-So the 2D scalar curl, true to its name, only *outputs a number*, which you think of as an angular velocity of the spinning paddle wheel.
+So the 2D scalar curl, true to its name, only *outputs a number at each point*, which you think of as an angular velocity of the spinning paddle wheel.
 Unlike with the usual 3D curl it's no longer needed to specify an entire vector so that you can talk about the direction of rotation.

-We take the convention that positive numbers mean counterclockwise spin, negative numbers mean clockwise spin.
+Instead we take the convention that

+- positive numbers mean counterclockwise spin,
+- negative numbers mean clockwise spin.

 #definition(title: [Definition of 2D scalar curl])[
   Suppose